-Lisa spent the first 8 years of her triathlon career racing Olympic distance, and raced on several National Elite Teams at the World Championships and at the 1995 Pan American Games in Mar del Plata.
+Lisa spent the first 8 years of her triathlon career racing Olympic distance triathlon, and raced on several National Elite Teams at the World Championships and at the 1995 Pan American Games in Mar del Plata.
 In 1997, Lisa switched her focus to the Ironman-distance.
 She won her first long distance event, Strongman Japan, and broke the course record by 19 minutes.
-She holds the second fastest Ironman debut in history, with a time of 9:29:45 at Ironman Canada in 1997.
+Her Ironman debut was also blistering fast, with a time of 9:29:45 at Ironman Canada in 1997.

-Lisa went on to place an impressive 9th in her first Ironman World Championships, which simply gave her the taste for more.
+Lisa placed an impressive 9th in her first Ironman World Championships.
 She came third at the 2006 Ironman World Championships, and collected her 11 Ironman victories on several continents, with at least one victory each year from 2000 to 2007.
-This included five consecutive Ironman Australia Victories (2002-2006), three Ironman Canada victories (2003, 2004, 2007), two Ironman New Zealand victories (2000, 2001), and one Ironman Germany victory (2005).